Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Specific moment of inertia: results of numerical simulations

 How should we understand these results?

 Deeply in the confinement (hadronic) phase, the moment of inertia of the system is zero.
-This property has a simple explanation since at temperature substantially lower than $T_c$, there is no gluonic matter that can be set in motion: gluons are confined into glueballs which are too heavy to be excited thermally.
-Indeed, intuitively, we cannot move or rotate nothing (i.e., vacuum).
+This property has a simple explanation since there is no physical matter that can be set in motion at a temperature substantially lower than $T_c$.
+Indeed, intuitively, we cannot move or rotate a true ``nothing'' (i.e., vacuum).
+We have no fluid or gas matter to stir, so solid crystal to torque into rotation (see also discussion in Refs.~\cite{Chen:2015hfc, Chernodub:2016kxh}).
 The vanishing of the moment of inertia is well seen in Fig.~\ref{fig_I} for the temperature point $T \simeq 0.70 T_c$.
 This result also demonstrates the correctness of the additive normalization procedure~\eq{eq_subtraction} used in our calculations.

-As soon as temperature raises and we are approaching the deconfining temperature, glueballs become thermally activated and they form an interacting dilute gas.
+As soon as the temperature rises and we are approaching the deconfining temperature, glueballs become thermally activated, and they form an interacting dilute gas.
 In addition, since the phase transition in SU(3) Yang-Mills theory is of a (weak) first order, the thermal fluctuations should produce small bubbles of the high-temperature phase.
-Thus, slightly below the critical temperature $T_c$, we have a warm gluon matter which is expected to be sensitive to rotation and possess a small moment of inertia.
-Our results in Fig.~\ref{fig_I} at $T \simeq 0.94 T_c$ confirm this anticipated fact which, however, possesses one surprising property that the total moment of inertia has a tendency to become a negative quantity in agreement with~\cite{Braguta:2023kwl,Braguta:2023yjn}.
+Thus, slightly below the critical temperature $T_c$, we have a warm gluon matter, which is expected to be sensitive to rotation and possess a small moment of inertia.
+Our results in Fig.~\ref{fig_I} at $T \simeq 0.94 T_c$ confirm this anticipated fact, which, however, possesses one surprising property that the total moment of inertia has a tendency to become a negative quantity in agreement with~\cite{Braguta:2023kwl, Braguta:2023yjn}.

 Figure~\ref{fig_I} shows that this extraordinary property extends also to the gluon plasma regime above the critical temperature.
-The total moment of inertia $I$ is negative up to the supervortical critical temperature~\cite{Braguta:2023kwl,Braguta:2023yjn},
+The total moment of inertia $I$ is negative up to the supervortical critical temperature~\cite{Braguta:2023kwl, Braguta:2023yjn},

 at which it vanishes and turns to positive values at $T > T_s$.
-The positivity of $I$ in the high-temperature regime fits well our understanding that plasma becomes overwhelmingly perturbative at $T \to \infty$.
+The positivity of $I$ in the high-temperature regime fits well with our understanding that plasma becomes overwhelmingly perturbative at $T \to \infty$.